yadabasac/project/2. Pet Sitting/README.md

 ![image](https://github.com/user-attachments/assets/2f908533-5c56-4271-931a-2029adb15fc3)

-## 2.2 Data Dictionary

-The target variable is Arrival Delay, which is set to 1 if a flight is delayed 15 minutes or more or 0 otherwise.
-List of attributes used in this study is as follows:
+## 3. Populating The Database

+The data used in our project were generated from [Mockaroo.](https://www.mockaroo.com/)

 **Table 1:**
 | Attribute  | Description |